 • Another Fourth Level Spell Slot, giving you two in total.

 • Choose another Feat.
 We recommend picking up Ability Improvement and improving your Wisdom to 20.
-If you have a point spare after doing this, put it into Dexterity.
+This will give you the best possible spellcasting rolls.

 Level 9